 Adults, youth program professionals, and community leaders interested in chaperoning a group of participants should contact us at firstname.lastname@example.org to register your group.

 We will be sending additional information about the event soon.
-Please check back here for a schedule of the day.
+Please check back here for updates on the event date and the day's schedule.
 If you have questions about the event, requests regarding accessibility, or need language interpretation assistance, please email email@example.com.
 Interpretation services are free upon request.